zdata-inc/cookiecutter-data-science/README.md

 See [Poetry documentation](https://python-poetry.org/docs/) for more information.

-It is worth noting is that the default `pyproject.toml` in this template includes a number of development dependencies.
+It is worth noting that the default `pyproject.toml` in this template includes a number of development dependencies.
 These are not dependencies of the code itself, but aid in the development of the package itself.
-You may want to updating some of the included dev dependencies with `poetry update` since there may be newer versions available.
+You may want to update some of the included dev dependencies with `poetry update` since there may be newer versions available.

 ## Data Versioning (with DVC)

-Beyond using a git repository in to track code changes, the next most important component of machine learning reproducability is to track changes to the data.
+Beyond using a git repository to track code changes, the next most important component of machine learning reproducibility is to track changes to the data.
 A typical workflow on our projects starts by receiving some small amount of data from a client with which we begin exploring and experimenting.
 Along the way we might refine labels or add them if they